N. Korean cargo ship seized by US arrives in American Samoa

 "We especially in the Coast Guard, we understand the importance of the port.
 It's a lifeline in getting goods to the islands," Wyrick said.
 "So we want to make sure that we're doing everything we can, to make sure that there's absolutely no disruption to the flow of commerce coming in and out."

-The U.S. government dispatched to the territory an inspection team to the ship before it docked in Pago Pago, she said.
+The U.S. government dispatched an inspection team to the ship before it docked in Pago Pago, she said.
 Wyrick noted there was an inspection conducted before leaving Indonesia and, because the ship has been at sea for three weeks, "it's subject to the elements."

 U.S. officials made the announcement of the ship's seizure hours after North Korea fired two suspected short-range missiles toward the sea, the second weapons launch in five days and a possible signal that stalled talks over its nuclear weapons program are in trouble.